General Information for Veterans

 If you withdraw from or stop attending a class an adjustment will be filed with the V.A. and you may owe money back to the V.A.

 Veterans must make Satisfactory Academic Progress in order to continue to receive GI Benefits.
 Satisfactory Academic Progress is defined as maintaining a cumulative GPA of 2.0 or higher, and completing at least 67% of all credit hours attempted.
 If you fail to meet these standards a hold will be placed on your account and you will have to file an appeal to get your benefits reinstated.
-Policies and the appeal form can be located on the Financial Aid portion of Harper's homepage.
+The SAP policy and the online appeal form is located on the Financial Aid portion of Harper's homepage.

 VA Specific Information